Assurance Claims

 audit.chi-squared-tail

-The chi-squared audit uses statrs, degrees of freedom N - 1, and pass logic p > 0.01.
+The chi-squared audit uses statrs, degrees of freedom N - 1, upper-tail p-values, and pass logic p > 0.01; its AI review disposition is closed with NIST/Sematech references and threshold-bracketing known-answer tests.

 audit.serial-correlation-estimator